Baylor vs. Alabama Predictions & Picks - Women's NCAA Tournament First Round

 Baylor Performance Insights

-- The Bears average 72.0 points per game (57th in college basketball) while allowing 62.7 per outing (132nd in college basketball).
-They have a +287 scoring differential overall and outscore opponents by 9.3 points per game.
+- The Bears are outscoring opponents by 9.3 points per game with a +287 scoring differential overall.
+They put up 72.0 points per game (57th in college basketball) and give up 62.7 per contest (132nd in college basketball).

-- Offensively, Baylor is posting 69.6 points per game this season in conference tilts.
-To compare, its overall average (72.0 points per game) is 2.4 PPG higher.

 © 2023 Data Skrive.
 All rights reserved.